mborgerson/wiki-export/wiki/Power_Supply.md

 layout: wiki
 ---

-It's either a delta electronics power supply or foxlink
+It's either a Foxlink or Delta Electronics power supply.

 On a 1.0 xbox supply, there seems to be 2 types for the US 120V and EU 240V market.

 The marks are on the PCB with a check next to them:

--   DPSN-96-AP-1 should be the EU 240V one
+-   Delta Electronics DPSN-96-AP-1 should be the EU 240V one
--   DPSN-96-AP is the US 120V one
+-   Delta Electronics DPSN-96-AP is the US 120V one

 There is a link J11 under CR1 (right side of the coil under it) that might make the difference between 120V and 240V.
 It also seems that the